-- Know who is managing the internal quality assurance process and who will carry out the internal quality assurance of the work they will be assessing - Clearly understand the internal verification requirements and procedures - Have information about, and access to, training opportunities and support materials, both within the Provider and as provided by Open Awards - Know about any issues relevant to their work that may have arisen from previous Internal or External Quality Assurance reviews or from evaluation of the verification process
+- Know who is managing the internal quality assurance process and who will carry out the IQA of the work they will be assessing, and when - Clearly understand the internal quality assurance requirements and procedures - Have information about, and access to, training opportunities and support materials, both within the Provider and as provided by Open Awards - Know about any issues relevant to their work that may have arisen from previous quality assurance and standardisation

-Assessment Planning Sheet This document allows you to record planned activities for a unit and ensure that all Assessment Criteria can be met and evidenced.
-Assessment Plan This document allows you to record planned dates for completion of assessment and IQA of each unit within a qualification or course run.
+Assessment Planning Sheet This document allows you to record planned activities for a unit and ensure that all assessment criteria can be met and evidenced.
+Qualification Assessment Plan This document allows you to record planned dates for completion of assessment and IQA of each unit within a qualification or course run.
 Assessment Activity Front Sheet This document template allows Providers to outline the scope of each specific assessment activity, allowing tutors / assessors to detail tasks and list resources needed.